levad/HandSuffer/README.md

 # HandSuffer
-It will decect your hand in webcam and will make you suffer
+It will decect your hand in webcam and will make you suffer.

 Just start any server you have.